 Class Participation (10%) All students are expected to contribute to class discussions.
 Frequent absences will impact a student's ability to participate in discussion, but absences will not specifically count against a student's grade.
-If students are uncomfortable participating out loud during class discussions for any reason, they have the following additional options: - sending a 300+ word response to the day's discussion to Dr. Bezio before 11.59pm on the day of the discussion in exchange for participation credit (via email or Slack private message). - engaging in discussion of the course materials (or topics related to course materials) with other students on Slack in the #participation-chat thread.
+If students are uncomfortable participating out loud during class discussions for any reason, they have the following additional options: - sending a 300+ word email or private Slack response to the day's discussion to Dr. Bezio before 11.59pm on the day of the discussion in exchange for participation credit (via email or Slack private message). - engaging in discussion of the course materials (or topics related to course materials) with other students on Slack in the #participation-chat thread.
 Participation is straightforward-an "instance" of participation, whether on Slack, via email, on BlackBoard, or in class, should move the conversation about the class materials or topics forward, whether in the form of comments or questions.
 Each "instance" earns a point.
 (Longer written responses, such as the 300+ word email, may earn more than one point.)
 On average, each class day is worth 3-4 points.
 Homework Assignments & Quizzes (10%) There will be periodic short assignments to accompany the daily readings which ask students to fill out "quizzes" online or to diagram arguments as preparation for class discussion.
 These are mostly loaded in the front half of the semester.
 When we transition to content-based readings, the "Discussions" section (below) becomes more relevant.
-Discussions (10%) Discussions are tied to the specific assignments for the day when the readings are on content rather than argument structure, and can be earned four ways, for a total of 8 points per day.
-(Students can choose all one type, mix and match, etc., but can only earn 8 points per day.) - Providing commentary (1 point for every thoughtful comment) on Perusall when there is an assigned reading. - Posting a 200+ word response on Slack in the #discussions thread on something relevant to the day's materials (for up to 3 points). - Commenting on at least five other posts (if possible) in the #discussions thread (for five points). - Contributing orally (and meaningfully) in class more than 4 times (the first four go toward participation), for 1 point for each instance.
+Discussions (10%) Discussions are tied to the specific assignments for the day when the readings are on content rather than argument structure, and can be earned three ways, for a total of 8 points per day.
+(Students can choose all one type, mix and match, etc., but can only earn up to 8 points per day.) - Providing commentary (1 point for every thoughtful comment) on Perusall when there is an assigned reading. - Posting a 200+ word response on Slack in the #discussions thread on something relevant to the day's materials (for up to 3 points). - Commenting on at least five other posts (if possible) in the #discussions thread (for five points).
 Research Project (40%)